 Unfortunately, models based on Rational Expectations cannot account for the data they are designed to explain.
 This is perhaps most evident in financial markets.
 Currency markets and stock markets for instance, are far more volatile than the theory would predict and exhibit features that are at odds with the Rational Expectations and the Efficient Market Hypothesis.
 Frydman and Goldberg name the long-term deviations from parity in foreign exchange markets, which in the Rational Expectations framework can only be explained by assuming systematic misperceptions on the part of market participants.

 In recent years, faced with the failure to explain the empirical data with conventional economic models, there has been a turn in economics to psychology and neuroscience as a possible foundation of individual economic behavior.
-But as Frydman and Goldberg argue, insofar as these models are fully determined, they cannot form the microfoundation of an aggregate, macroeconomic model, since, by design, they entail the abovementioned inconsistency between the individual and aggregate level.
+But as Frydman and Goldberg argue, insofar as these models are fully determined, they cannot form the microfoundation of an aggregate, macroeconomic model, since, by design, they entail the above mentioned inconsistency between the individual and aggregate level.

 What’s more, it may be true that people value gains and losses differently, that they are biased towards recent events, mimic the actions of a larger group, don’t understand probability theory, are overconfident, overreact and often base their decisions on known but irrelevant facts.
 But even if we were to take all of this into account in a psychologically realistic model, the model may still produce inaccurate forecasts, because individuals may change their behavior in non-predictable, but rational ways in response to novel situations that arise over the course of time.

-Frydman and Goldberg observe that in behavioral economics deviations from the correct answer or the optimal response are regarded as forms of irrational bias.
+Frydman and Goldberg observe that in behavioural economics deviations from the correct answer or the optimal response are regarded as forms of irrational bias.
 But what may appear as irrational with hindsight may be rational in the face of uncertainty and imperfect knowledge.
 As Tim Harford argues extensively in his forthcoming book The Logic of Life, economics actually shows that people are more rational than they appear to be.
 This is also the point made by Frydman and Goldberg.
 The Rational Expectations Hypothesis is wrong for a precise reason: we live in a world of imperfect knowledge.

 If we look at the labour market, a sudden change in U.S. immigration law may deteriorate the job prospects of Indian engineering students.
 The easing of visa procedures for Chinese wishing to work abroad may increase the number of highly qualified job seekers in the U.K. A change in products and attitudes may mean that financial firms suddenly start hiring mathematics and physics PhD’s instead of MBA’s.